 Maybe the r-process can also create the heavy elements we see in nature.
-Which stable isotopes could be made by the r-process or s-process?
+Which stable isotopes could be made by the r-process?
 Which could only come from the r-process?
 Which were only made by the s-process?